CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-See the full ranking →This product ranks #1 of 11 in Penetrating Oil / Multi-Purpose Lubricant.
+This product ranks #1 of 15 in Penetrating Oil / Multi-Purpose Lubricant.

 Last reviewed May 26, 2026

-TL;DR No Prop 65 chemicals, no health-hazard GHS codes — the DANGER rating is driven entirely by the flammable aerosol format.
-Amazon verified-purchase reviewers (4.7★ across 2,480 reviews) cite it most often for seized hinges and multi-season underbody rust prevention.
+TL;DR No Prop 65 chemicals, no health-hazard GHS codes · the DANGER rating is driven entirely by the flammable aerosol format.
+Owners cite it most often for seized hinges and multi-season underbody rust prevention, and it's earned a devoted following in the salt belt.
 The non-drying residue keeps fasteners protected at the next service rather than evaporating away.
 Aerosol mist in enclosed spaces is the primary inhalation exposure concern.

 Fluid Film NAS delivers a non-drying protective oil to corroded joints to free seized fasteners and prevent rust.
-The manufacturer describes it as a lanolin-influenced formula (per the manufacturer's product page); the SDS discloses a heavy petroleum base oil with a sulfonated corrosion inhibitor — no petroleum solvents or naphtha in the carrier.
-Amazon verified-purchase reviewers (4.7★ across 2,480 reviews) and BITOG forum threads (2020–2025) document consistent success on light-to-moderate rust.
+The manufacturer describes it as a lanolin-influenced formula (per the manufacturer's product page); the SDS discloses a heavy petroleum base oil with a sulfonated corrosion inhibitor · no petroleum solvents or naphtha in the carrier. owners and BITOG forum threads (2020·2025) document consistent success on light-to-moderate rust, and it has earned a devoted following in the salt belt.
 The non-drying film is the product's defining differentiator: it stays active and protects threads at the next service rather than evaporating away.

 The Safety Data Sheet for Fluid Film NAS Aerosol Penetrant & Lubricant carries a DANGER signal word, with classified hazards including H222 (extremely flammable aerosol); H229 (pressurized container: may burst if heated).
 See the PPE breakdown above for use-case-specific guidance translated from the SDS hazard codes.